Jayna-catsplantsdance/iTCGA_Workshop_Salicornia_Eutrophication/README.md

 # iTCGA_Workshop_Salicornia_Eutrophication
+Salicornia serves an important function in marsh ecosystems and may be threatenened by eutrophication.
 In this project we compare the effects of ammonium and nitrate on root growth and flower production in Salicornia depressa.
 Analyze how nitrogen availability influences gene expression to uncover insights into nutrient uptake mechanisms, stress tolerance, and reproductive fitness.

-# iTGCA: Integrated Training in Computational Genomics and Data Sciences funded by NIH/NCL Grant #U54CA156734-13S2
+# iTGCA: Integrated Training in Computational Genomics and Data Sciences *funded by NIH/NCL Grant #U54CA156734-13S2*

 # **Expressional Response to Ammonium and Nitrate in *Salicornia depressa***